-Three hours of the Political Science requirement may be satisfied on the basis of equivalent work completed by a student in the program of an approved ROTC unit or three of the six-semester-hour requirement may be satisfied if the student meets the requirements to receive credit by examination on the basis of acceptable performance on an advanced placement examination or a comprehensive examination.
+Three hours of the Political Science requirement may be satisfied on the basis of equivalent work completed by a student in the program of an approved ROTC unit and/or U.S. military service.
+Three of the six-semester-hour requirement may be satisfied if the student meets the requirements to receive credit by examination on the basis of acceptable performance on an advanced placement examination or a comprehensive examination.